Chik-Network/klvm_rs/wheel/README.md

-The `klvm_rs` wheel has python bindings for the rust implementation of klvm.
+The `clvm_rs` wheel has python bindings for the rust implementation of clvm.

 Build
 -----